 With last touches to our bride’s hair and make up complete the girls helped her into her dress.
 She stood in the middle of the room looking breathtakingly beautiful.
 Again the contrasting light made for some evocative images of Kathryn leaving her room and descending The Purbeck House Hotel’s gorgeous wooden staircase.

-Groom Preparation Photographs
+Groom Preparation Photographs in Dorset

 Meanwhile, first thing on the wedding morning Murray met Robin and the groomsmen at home at on the farm.